Barchok-Kiposmet/Moringa-Projects/Week-3/project/README.md

 ## DELANI STUDIO

 ### Project Description
-#### This proejct sought to replicate the webpage by the studio.
+#### This proejct sought to replicate the webpage by the Delani studio.
 In this project, I recreate the same website.

 ### Project Author